sondi-ar/Archive/README.md

 ### Pornography and Activism
 Pleasure and freedom as a form of protest against dominant power structures.
 The digital age has banalised sexuality and therefore affected our representations.
 We are both the witnesses and the actors of a moving culture where sexuality evolves too, increasingly leading to hypersexualised societies where sexual contents are at our fingertips.
 Sex is marketable and sexual content usually only reinforce the status quo.
-[2] <br/>
+[2] <br/> How can Pornography be used as a tool for activism?

 #### Fuck For Forest
 <img src="https://raw.githubusercontent.com/sondi-ar/Archive/master/Documentation/img/activism.png" width="50%"> <br/>